mjdamgaard/UP-Web-Project/open-dev-co-ops.md

 The company can also help decide the reward distribution for the initial contributors, and even get a vote in the co-op during the same period where it has the exclusive rights.
 This vote might have a weight that is more than 50 % of the total weight to begin with, but where this fraction decreases over time as the co-op grows.

-The parameters of this deal, and in particular the length of the exclusivity period, as well as the percentage of the revenue that the company earns, need to be set high enough, of course, that if the co-op succeeds as planned, the company will earn enough profits during this period to make the investments well worth it, compared to the risk it takes.
+The parameters of this deal, such as in particular the length of the exclusivity period, as well as the percentage of the revenue that the company earns, need to be set high enough that if the co-op succeeds as planned, the company will earn enough profits during this period to make the investments well worth it, compared to the risk it takes.